Kratos7heSpartanRage/Psyche/README.md

-# DelphiX
+# Psyche
-“DelphiX: a glitch-styled oracle that guards a secret key behind puzzles.”
+“Psyche: a glitch-styled oracle that guards a secret key behind puzzles.”